Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas: Introduction

 \citep*{Boozer:1983} showed the topological properties of magnetic field lines at each instant in time are given by $\psi_p(\psi_t,\theta,\varphi,t)$.
 The position function $\vec{x}(\psi_t,\theta,\varphi,t)$ is needed to plot the field lines in ordinary space with $\partial\vec{x}/\partial t$ giving the velocity of $(\psi_t,\theta,\varphi)$ through space, which is the field line velocity when field line topology is not changing, which implies $\psi_p$ can be taken to be independent of time.

 When a particular line $\vec{x}_0(\ell)$ remains within a bounded region of space, it has three possibilities as $\ell\rightarrow\infty$: It can close on itself after a distance $\ell_0$.
 It can cover a surface coming arbitrarily close to every point on a surface without ever going through the same point twice.
-It can cover a volume coming arbitrarily close to every point in volume of space without ever going through the same point twice.
-All three types of trajectories are illustrated by the Standard Map, Figure (\ref{fig:Std-map}).
-The iteration number represents the distance $\ell$.
-The periodicity of both coordinates of the Standard Map makes it non-trivial to translate them into the $(\psi_t,\theta)$ coordinates of the magnetic field line Hamiltonian $\psi_p$. \citep*{Boozer-Punjabi:2018} in their Appendix B have obtained an explicit formula for a $\psi_p(\psi_t,\theta,\varphi)$ that represents the qualitative features of stellarator equilibria including the non-resonant divertor that \citep*{Strumberger:1992} found naturally arises at the edge optimized stellarators. \citep{Bader:2018} found that the locations where the field lines strike the walls in non-resonant divertors are remarkably robust to changes in the magnetic field
+It can cover a volume coming arbitrarily close to every point in a volume of space without ever going through the same point twice.
+All three types of trajectories are illustrated by the Standard Map, Figure \ref{fig:Stdmap}.
+The iteration number of the map represents the distance $\ell$.
+The periodicity of both coordinates of the Standard Map makes it non-trivial to translate them into the $(\psi_t,\theta)$ coordinates of the magnetic field line Hamiltonian $\psi_p$. \citep*{Boozer-Punjabi:2018} in their Appendix B have obtained an explicit formula for a $\psi_p(\psi_t,\theta,\varphi)$ that represents the qualitative features of stellarator equilibria including the non-resonant divertor that \citep{Strumberger:1992} found naturally arises at the edge optimized stellarators.
+Non-resonant divertors are discussed in Section \ref{Sec:NR divertor} as way to build intuitive understanding of the subtleties of cantori and turnstiles.